How do you rank a keyword with 10 searches a month and get thousands of monthly page views?

 “2017 was the year that Google cleaned house on web pages designed to get users to do what you wanted, not what the user wanted to do,” Dan shares.

 A lot of successful websites were penalized for being focused on the site’s goal.
-Sites with distracting sidebars, sites designed to get emails, mobile sites with pop-ups all ranked lower because they were not user-focused.
+Sites with distracting sidebars, sites designed to get emails, and mobile sites with pop-ups all ranked lower because they were not user-focused.

 Design (or redesign) your site with a strong focus on supporting the user to avoid these penalties.